How to Get Into Princeton: Acceptance Rate & Strategies

-Princeton’s yield rate—the percentage of accepted students who elect to enroll, divided by the total number of students who are admitted is 70.4%.
-Harvard, with their 82% yield rate, is one of only a handful of schools in the country that trumps Princeton.
+Princeton’s yield rate is an astoundingly high 82%.
+However, that fell to 69% for the Class of 2022.
+In a normal year, they are similar only to schools like MIT, Harvard, and Stanford in this regard.
 For comparison, elite schools such as Georgetown, Pomona, Bowdoin, Barnard, Vanderbilt, Northwestern, and Duke all have yield rates under 60%.
 The bottom line is that Princeton is the first choice of the vast majority who apply.

 Tips for Applying to Princeton